intelagense/rwxrob/log/2021/02/12/README.md

+## Friday, February 12, 2021, 6:43:09PM EST <1613173389>

+I've done it.
+I've deleted all my GitHub organization *except* PEGN and AFKWorks.
+It feels wonderful I have all the stuff backed up here so I can go through it as I need it without fear.

 ## Friday, February 12, 2021, 6:17:56PM EST <1613171876>

 The more I think about how CapsLock has fucked up all our lives the